Autism Center Resources

 Autism 200 series

-Autism 200 is a series of classes for parents and caregivers that covers various topics related to autism.
+Autism 200 is a series of free 90-minute classes for parents and caregivers that cover various topics related to autism.

-First Steps is a support group for parents of children age 6 and under who have been diagnosed with autism in the last year and who are patients at Seattle Children’s Autism Center.
-The group meets the first Thursday of the month from 6 to 7:30 p.m.
+The First Steps support group is for parents of children age 6 and under who have been diagnosed with autism in the last year and who are patients at Seattle Children’s Autism Center.
+The group meets the first Thursday of the month from 6 to 7:30 p.m. at the Autism Center.
 Monthly meetings alternate between parent support and parent education.
-Please contact your Seattle Children’s Autism Center provider for more information.
+Please contact your Autism Center provider for more information.

-Sibshops provide peer support and education for brothers and sisters of children with special health or developmental needs, including autism.
-For siblings age 6 to 9 and 10 to 13.
+Sibshops provide peer support and education for brothers and sisters of children with special health or developmental needs, including autism, for siblings ages 6 to 9 and 10 to 13.
 These are lively events that include fun activities, games, special guests, discussion and information sharing.
 Sibshops sessions for different age groups are typically offered every other month throughout the school year on Saturdays.
 For more information or to register, visit our Sibshops page.

 Autism Guidebook for Washington State

 This guide was developed as a result of recommendations from the governor-appointed Autism Task Force (ATF), comprised of parents and professionals.
 It covers a broad range of topics useful for parents, teachers and other professionals.